8 Amazing Ways Teens Change as They Become Young Adults

 Your teens will become easier over time.

 Parents of teens worry that their often difficult and frequently unlikeable teens have entered a phase from which they will not emerge.
-I am here, today, to give you hope that as your teens enter young adulthood which is somewhere in the mid to late twenties they will change and become significantly easier.
+I am here, today, to give you hope that as your teens enter young adulthood, which is somewhere in the mid to late 20s, they will change and become significantly easier.
 If your angry or dramatic teenager is only 14, I am sorry if I just upset you further as you are facing several years before your kids become kinder and gentler.
 As you are reading this, your teen may be isolating herself in her room so that she doesn't have to deal with the adults in the house.
 And you, in turn, may be wondering why you have a child who makes you want to tear your hair out.
 You are probably asking yourself where you went wrong or why you had kids in the first place.
 If you are having these thoughts, please try not to feel guilty.
 You are in good and plentiful company.
-Over the past 3 decades, I have had the opportunity to work with teens and their exhausted parents.
+Over the past three decades, I have had the opportunity to work with teens and their exhausted parents.
 I have seen how parents and teens struggle to understand each other.
 You see, the brains of teenagers are not fully developed and it is not really their fault that their undeveloped frontal cortexes are contributing to their difficulties with emotional regulation and impulse control.
 Nonetheless, it certainly does become your problem, right?
 I encourage parents to act like their kids' frontal cortex to the best of their ability.
 This translates into helping them control their often unpredictable emotions and talking to them about the consequences of their decisions.
 They may not always act like they are listening but secretly, they are taking in what you are saying, particularly if you keep it calm and they don't feel like they are being scolded.
 This is no easy task but once again I can promise you that years later they will thank you.
 Just wait.
-You will remember my words when your emotionally reactive, door-slamming tenth grader texts you at age 25 wanting your sage advice.
+You will remember my words when your emotionally reactive, door-slamming 10th grader texts you at age 25 wanting your sage advice.

 1. As I mentioned above, your unlikeable teens will become increasingly likable as they get older.
 This is the result of so many changes.
 How could you not like a 25-year-old child who is concerned not only about herself but also about you more than a teenager who screams at you for breathing too loudly?
 Trust me on this one.
 Recently, I ran into a young woman in her late twenties while in the grocery store.
 I had worked with this young woman during her teens.
 Her reason for seeing me as a youngster was, of course, that she hated her mother.
 She was in the grocery store buying ingredients to prepare dinner for her mother who was recovering from surgery.
 I remember this young woman's mother well.
 She was so worried that she would never have a relationship with her only daughter.
 Over time, things had changed and I was more than just a little delighted.
 I am sure that her mother was too.